jeancochrane/jeancochrane.com/content/blog/udacity-deep-learning-nanodegree-review.md

-title: Udacity Deep Learning Nanodegree\: A Review
+title: Udacity Deep Learning Nanodegree: A Review
 summary: I completed the Udacity Deep Learning Nanodegree so you don't have to.
 Unless, of course, you want to.
-In which case, this post can help you make that decision.
+In which case, this post can help you decide if it's right for you.
-date: 2019-11-11
+date: 2019-11-12
 slug: udacity-deep-learning-nanodegree-review
 category: code
 tags: ml; ai; deep learning; udacity